robert10997/relevant_chunks/README.md

 # TokenTrim

 TokenTrim is a Ruby gem that provides intelligent text chunking and relevance scoring using Claude/Anthropic's AI models.
-It features smart boundary detection, configurable overlap, and optional parallel processing for paid users.
+It features smart boundary detection and configurable overlap.

 ## Features

-### Core Features (MIT Licensed)

 -   Smart text chunking with natural boundary detection
 -   Configurable chunk size and overlap
 -   Relevance scoring using Claude/Anthropic
 -   BYOK (Bring Your Own Key) model

-### Commercial Features (Commercial License)

--   Parallel processing for faster results
--   Priority support
--   Additional features coming soon

 ## Installation